Martinko366/astrocore-game/README.md

 ### What's this?
 Pure Python top-down RPG game made in PyGame library.
+Currently only works on Windows 7, 8, 10 and 11.

 ### What state is it in?
 Currently, this game is WIP - Public Beta, but I'm working on adding tons of new modules.
 I'm also constantly working on bug fixes.